Tree Pruning Guide by Season

 Portland tree pruning services

 Our list doesn’t include all species of trees growing in Portland, but call Inexpensive Tree Care for professional tree pruning services or any questions you may have about timing for pruning the trees in your yard.
-As winter recedes, our team is here to help you get your trees ready for a healthy year, and we’ll help you care for your trees throughout the seasons.
+Our team is here to help you get your trees ready for a healthy year, and we’ll help you care for your trees throughout the seasons.